Search our selection of the most traditional and useful bonsai scissor.

 It’s important that this tool stays sharp.
 Keep lubricated and clean.

-How to use my bonsai shears
+How to use my bonsai scissor

 Use it like a barber’s scissor; the best technique is to make small, swift, and multiple cuts, rather than tackling a large mass on one pass.